jantimon/grunt-wizard/README.md

           return {
             'nodeunit': {
               label: 'Test the plugin',
-              parameter: {
+              parameter: [{
                 name: '--customParameter',
                 message: 'Choose a value for --customParameter',
                 choices: {
                   'blue': 'Run all tests in blue',
                   'red': 'Run all tests in red'
                 }
-                }
+              },
+              {
+                name: '--anotherCustomParameter',
+                message: 'Choose a value for --anotherCustomParameter',
+                choices: ['yellow', 'black']
+              }]
             }
           }
           'jshint': 'Check for common js errors'
         };
       }
     }
   },